Hanthawaddy kingdom: History

+Chris Baker and Pasuk Phongpaichit read the founder's story as one about the closeness of trade and rule.
+In it Makadu comes from Martaban to trade at Sukhothai, rises to be governor of the palace, elopes with the king's daughter while the king is away at war, returns to Martaban and grows wealthy enough that its ruler plots against him, kills that ruler and takes the town, and then submits formally to Sukhothai.
+Rather than resenting the elopement the Sukhothai king welcomed the connection, sending regalia and a golden inscription that conferred the title chao fa ruea, prince of ships.

+The kingdom also stood on a religious network.
+Over the 12th and 13th centuries the unification of the monkhood under the Mahavihara at Anuradhapura linked Sri Lanka to Buddhist communities at Arakan, Thaton, Pagan, Martaban, Nakhon Si Thammarat, Sukhothai, Chiang Mai and Ayutthaya.
+In 1361 Li Thai of Sukhothai brought a Lanka-trained monk from Martaban to head the Mango Grove monastery.

 The energetic reign of King Razadarit (r.
 1384–1421) cemented the kingdom's existence.
 Razadarit firmly unified the three Mon-speaking regions—Myaungmya, Donwun, and Martaban—and successfully fended off the northern Burmese-speaking Ava kingdom in the Forty Years' War (1385–1424), making the western kingdom of Rakhine a tributary from 1413 to 1421 in the process.
 The war ended in a stalemate but was a victory for Hanthawaddy as Ava finally gave up its dream of restoring the Pagan Empire.
 In the years following the war, Pegu occasionally aided Ava's southern vassal states of Prome and Taungoo in their rebellions but carefully avoided getting plunged into a full-scale war.